zuruoke/udp-server-with-nodejs/README.md

 ### Client

-If you are a UNIX-based or a Windows-based system, you should have a computer networking utility tool #Netcat, which can be used to establish network connection at the layer 4 level (Transport Layer).
+If you are using a UNIX-based or a Windows-based system, you should have a computer networking utility tool **Netcat**, which can be used to establish network connection at the layer 4 level (Transport Layer).

 Here we will use it as our UDP client